 Competition for highly skilled personnel is often intense, especially in the San Francisco Bay Area, where we are headquartered, and we may incur significant costs to attract the highly skilled personnel we require.
 We may not be successful in attracting, integrating, or retaining qualified personnel to fulfill our current or future needs.
 We have, from time to time, experienced, and we expect to continue to experience, difficulty in hiring and retaining highly skilled employees with appropriate qualifications, especially those with engineering skills.
 Our ability to attract and retain the highly skilled personnel we require has been further hampered by the overall reductions in personnel we have implemented, which places more responsibility on fewer individuals, our focus on cash conservation, which has limited our ability to provide increases in compensation, and the decline in our stock price, which has decreased the retention value of the stock awards we have made to our employees.
 In addition, our equity plan is not well funded.
-We have asked stockholders to approve an increase in the number of shares issuable under our equity plan at the 2024 annual meeting of stockholders.
-Should stockholders fail to approve such addition, we may be unable to issue sufficient equity to our employees, thereby decreasing our ability to retain them.
-Even if stockholders approve additional shares, the retention value of such shares may be insufficient to adequately retain some or all of our employees.
+We asked stockholders to approve an increase in the number of shares issuable under our equity plan at the 2024 annual meeting of stockholders.
+Our stockholders failed to approve the additional shares, therefore we have been unable to issue what we believe is sufficient equity to our employees, thereby decreasing our ability to retain them.
+Even if stockholders had approved the additional shares, the retention value of such shares may have been insufficient to adequately retain some or all of our employees.
 Moreover, with the personnel reductions we have implemented, it may create, in some instances, single points of failure, such that if certain individuals voluntarily resign from the Company, it may adversely impact, or significantly delay, our ability to bring our products to market, which would severely impact our operations and have an adverse impact on our business prospects.